 Select a an exam type

-You will normally be expected to have a first degree appropriate to apply for the MA (minimum 2:2 or above), or a professional qualification of equal standing, or significant practical or professional experience gained following your initial qualification that would support your application.
-You will also be invited to an interview as part of the application process to ensure that this is the right course for you, and to demonstrate your prior or ongoing practical experience in the field, whether this may be paid or voluntary.
+Applicants are normally expected to hold a first degree relevant to the MA programme (minimum 2:2 or above), a professional qualification of equivalent standing, or substantial practical or professional experience gained after their initial qualification that supports their application.
+As part of the selection process, applicants will also be invited to attend an interview to ensure the course aligns with their goals and to demonstrate their prior or ongoing practical experience in the field, whether paid or voluntary.

 Students living in